-When the pushbutton is pressed shortly (0.2 s $\dots$ 5 s), the three LEDs indicate the status of the adapter.
+When the pushbutton is pressed shortly (0.2 s \dots 5 s), the three LEDs indicate the status of the adapter.
 See chapter 6.1.2

+LED Indicators

+Number of LEDs 3 (green, yellow, red)

+Indications of green LED (battery status)

-LED Indicators Number of LEDs 3 (green, yellow, red) Indications of green Indications of green LED (battery status) LED on Normal: at least one month of battery life is left.
-LED flashes at 1 Hz Warning: less than one month of battery life is left.
-LED flashes at 3 Hz Alarm: the battery is critically low, loop power cannot be supplied.
+Indications of green LED (battery status)

+Indications of green LED on LED (battery status) Normal: at least one month of battery life is left.

+LED Indicators LED flashes at 3 Hz Alarm: the battery is critically low, loop power cannot be supplied.
 Any current signal cannot be read (4 20 mA device).
 The adapter still operates, but the connection is not assured.
 LED off Off: the battery is flat or disconnected.
 Indications of yellow LED (communication status) LED on Joined, alternative path: the device has full network connection.
 It is able to communicate with at least 2 wireless nodes.
 At least one alternative communication path to the gateway is available.
 LED flashes at 1 Hz Joined, no alternative path: the device was able to join the network.
 However, it can communicate with a single wireless node only.
 There is no alternative communication path to the gateway.
 LED flashes at 3 Hz Joining: the device is attempting to join the network.
 The adapter will attempt to join for 40 minutes by default.
 Longer joining periods can be configured if required.
 LED off Not joined: joining the network has failed.
 The device is no longer attempting to join.
-Indications of red LE Indications of red LED (device status) 50 ms on 950 ms off Device in communication mode: it is possible to communicate with the adapter.
+Indications of red LE D (device status) 50 ms on 950 ms off Device in communication mode: it is possible to communicate with the adapter.
 LED on Internal fault: device fault that cannot be remedied by the user.
 LED flashes at 1 Hz External fault: operative fault which can possibly be remedied by the user: Adapter temperature outside specified limits, Measured value outside configured range.
 Operative faults can be viewed with the Diagnosis function of the DTM.
 LED flashes at 3 Hz Short-circuit: there is a short-circuit between terminals 1 and 2.
 LED off No fault